Holocaust Inversion and Distortion

 From 2023 on, spikes in Holocaust-inversion memes tracked conflict news.
 The "Jews weaponize the Holocaust" talking point is older than any one war.

-Where this came from
+Where this lie came from

 Timeline

-Main beats in how this story showed up over time.
+Main beats in how this lie resurfaced.

 1945 to 1950sPostwar narratives of German victimhood emerge